shimaore/ccnq3/doc/data-dictionary.md

     For a local number this is used to define the local dialplan, including call restrictions, access to voicemail and services, ...

-    If a number has no `outbound_route`, the `outbound_route` of the endpoint is used.
-    If the number and the endpoint both have `outbound_route`, the two rule sets are tried in order.
     See additional information in *Rule (provisioning record)*.

 *   `location`:  string; the location identifier for this specific number (used for emergency location services)